Teradata/stampede/README.md

 ### Bin Directory

 *Stampede* supplies helper `bash` scripts in the `bin` directory.
+All the scripts that end with `.sh` are used internally by stampede.
+The files without this extension are usable-callable utilities for building workflows.

 Briefly, here are the files in the `bin` directory:

 * `stampede` - The "stampede" (workflow) driver script.
 It can be invoked manually or by `cron`.
 It has several options to configure behavior.
 Run `stampede --help` for details.
 * `env.sh` - Defines global shell variables.
 Start here for configuring behavior.
 * `common.sh` - Wrapper around `bash` functions, etc. used in several scripts.
+* `log.sh` - Support functions for logging.
-* *numerous scripts* - The rest of the files in this directory are utilities usable in stampede Makefiles, etc. Scripts that end with `.sh` are used internally.
+* *numerous scripts* - The rest of the files in this directory are bash scripts that can be used in stampede Makefiles, etc.

 ### Example Directory